Society for Endocrinology - a world-leading authority on hormones

 Specific objectives are as follows:

-2. Audit the current diagnosis and management of thyroid eye disease including (a) prevalence of thyroid eye disease, (b) access to multidisciplinary specialist eye clinics, and (c) use of various medical therapies, orbital radiotherapy, and surgical procedures.
+2. Evaluate the current diagnosis and management of thyroid eye disease including (a) prevalence of thyroid eye disease, (b) access to multidisciplinary specialist eye clinics, and (c) use of various medical therapies, orbital radiotherapy, and surgical procedures.

 3. Evaluate patient reported outcomes in patients with hyperthyroidism, RTH-β, and thyroid eye disease using disease specific (ThyPro, GOQol) and generic (EQ5L) quality of life measures.